To improve the health and well-being of childbearing families through fitness, education, social support, and community engagement.

-- Women who exercise regularly throughout pregnancy gain less weight, experience shorter labors, require fewer medical interventions, have easier postpartum recoveries, and have a more positive self-image.
+- Birthing parents who exercise regularly throughout pregnancy gain less weight, experience shorter labors, require fewer medical interventions, have easier postpartum recoveries, and have a more positive self-image.
 And their babies tend to tolerate labor better and be less fussy after birth.

 - Since 1996, the US Cesarean rate has increased by more than 50%, and now accounts for one out of every three births (32.8%).
 The World Health Organization suggests that a 15% Cesarean rate for low-risk women is the point at which harms begin to outweigh benefits.

-If we want to improve the health of our emerging families, reduce our local Cesarean rate, address postpartum adjustment, or improve breastfeeding rates in our community, it will take a coordinated approach that includes all our local stakeholders – parents, professionals, policymakers and the community that surrounds them.
+If we want to improve the health of our emerging families, improve our breastfeeding rates, address perinatal mental health, or reduce our Cesarean rates, it will take a coordinated approach that includes all our local stakeholders – parents, professionals, policymakers and the community that surrounds them.